kisom/kyleisom.net-archive/source/code/index.markdown

 footer: true
 ---

+## Examples of Coding Style
+* [srm](./srm.c.html) is a simple C utility to remove files securely.
+I didn't have a network connection when I need the capability, so I wrote my own.

 ## Finished Projects
 * [woofs](https://github.com/kisom/woofs): woofs allows you to quickly offer a file for download on your machine.
 It behaves the same as